-According to the standard, solid waste is defined as: Solid and semi-solid waste, resulting from industrial, domestic, hospital, commercial, agricultural, service and sweeping activities.
-Included in this definition are sludges from water treatment systems, those generated in pollution control equipment and installations, as well as certain liquids whose particularities make their release into the public sewer or water bodies impracticable, or require for that purpose. technically and economically unviable solutions in view of the best available technology.
+According to the rule, the solid waste are defined as: waste in the solid and semi-solid state, that result from industrial origin, domestic, hospital, commercial, agricultural, from services and sweeping.
+It is also included on this definition the sludge from the water treatment systems, those generated in equipment and installations of pollution controlling, as well as some liquids whose particularities become impracticable its launching in the public sewerage or water bodies or that demand, for this, impracticable technical and economical solutions facing the best available technology.

-The classification of solid waste, according to the standard, was defined as follows:
+The classification of the solid waste, according to the rule, was defined like:

-Class II B waste?
-Inert: Any waste that, when sampled in a representative manner and subjected to dynamic and static contact with distilled or deionized water, at room temperature does not have any of its constituents solubilized at concentrations above water potability standards, except appearance, color, turbidity, hardness and flavor.
+Waste type II B ? inert: they are any waste that, when showed in a representative way and submitted to a dynamic and static contact with distilled or deionized water and at room temperature, do not have any of their constituents solubilized at concentrations above water potability standards, excepting for aspect, color, turbidity, toughness and flavor.